eliocamp/eliocamp.github.io/content/authors/eliocamp/_index.md

 superuser: true
 ---

-I'm a PhD student in atmospheric sciences at the Centre for Ocean and Atmospheric Research, where I study the atmospheric circulation in the Southern Hemisphere and how it affects the weather in South America.
+I'm a PhD in atmospheric sciences at the Centre for Ocean and Atmospheric Research, where I study the atmospheric circulation in the Southern Hemisphere and how it affects the weather in South America.

-I'm also the maintainer for several [R packages](LINK) and give [courses](/courses/).
+I'm also the maintainer for several R packages and give [courses](/courses/).

 Check out [Código R](https://eliocamp.github.io/codigo-r/) for a bilingual blog about R programming, and [The Scrapbook](https://eliocamp.github.io/scrapbook/) for my adventures analysing and reproducing some of the papers I read for my research.